therealdannzor/libraries/README.md

 # libraries
-Helper libraries for Solana on-chain programs
+Helper libraries for Solana on-chain programs and for dealing with SPL Token types